 Through labeling the dataset, it became evident that one of the biggest challenges going forward is the lack of diversity.
 Using different data augmentation methods, we can improve the variation within the dataset to maximize training potential.
 By manipulating what little content we have we can markedly improve the diversity within the dataset and allow for the model to properly train on as many different road conditions as we can manage.

+we will figure this out at 3am

 Bibliografía